 One of the best things about the blockchain is that, because it is a decentralized system that exists between all permitted parties, there’s no need to pay intermediaries (Middlemen) and it saves you time and conflict.

-Blockchain is a new and disruptive technology therefore they are rated undeniably, faster, cheaper, and more secure than traditional systems, which is why banks and governments are turning to them.
+Blockchain is a new and disruptive technology because it is undeniably faster, cheaper, and more secure than traditional systems, which is why banks and governments are turning to them.
 In 1994, Nick Szabo, a legal scholar, and cryptographer, realized that the decentralized ledger could be used for smart contracts, otherwise called self-executing contracts, blockchain contracts, or digital contracts.
 In this format, contracts could be converted to computer code, stored and replicated on the system and supervised by the network of computers that run the blockchain.
 This would also result in ledger feedback such as transferring money and receiving the product or service.
 Smart contracts help you exchange money, property, shares, or anything of value in a transparent, conflict-free way while avoiding the services of a middleman.